noubhanidata/hand_sign_recognition_KNN/README.md

 mnist hand sign classifier uses a number of open source libraries:

 - [skitlearn] - for the PCA and Knn models , metrics
-- [tensorflow 2.0] - for data augmentation and cnn model creation
 - [pandas + numpy] - for data manipulation
 - [joblib + pickle] - to save the trained models
 - [scipy] - for image shifting